Two Words That Changed My World

 Some “I shoulds” are not directly connected to my own needs at all.
 Instead, I have introjected them from somewhere else.

 For example: I should go running three times a week.
 When I look closely this is what I have ingested from others, and what really feels good for me is bicycling and yoga.
-If I push myself to run, this works for a few weeks, and then I fail and stop being active, frustrating, and making running wrong, or finding excuses, or collapsing into shame.
+If I push myself to run, this works for a few weeks, and then I fail and stop being active, start being frustrated, and make running wrong, or find excuses and ultimately collapse into shame.

 The difference is staying true to me, versus twisting my arm and later making my lack of discipline about something or someone else.